theshoperr/Gitmmit/README.md

 - 5: Click "New" and add the path where the Gitmmit.exe is.
 Make sure to put in a place where you won't move it, so you don't need to change the variable later.
 - 6: Press "Ok" on everything and you are done!

+## Windows smartscreen
+I know that having Windows' smartscreen popping up takes credibility from my app, but it's totally safe to execute it.
+If you are familiar with digital certificates and all, you know they are expensive and I don't have the money to buy one, so I rely on Windows' system of trust on apps, where the smartscreen will show up and when a certain amount of users give access to the app, at one point the screen will go away and the app will be fully trusted.
+So there is no reason to be alarmed for seeing the Windows smartscreen, but if, somehow, you find a malicious content detected on my app, feel free to report it so I can work on fixing it.

 [gitw]: https://gitforwindows.org
 [gitm]: https://git-scm.com/download/mac
 [dotnet]: https://dotnet.microsoft.com/en-us/download/dotnet-framework/thank-you/net48-web-installer